-A. No. When an employee uses their personal car for WHOI business, the primary coverage is generally provided by the individual's personal auto insurance.
+A. When an employee uses their personal car for WHOI business, the primary coverage is generally provided by the individual's personal auto insurance.
+The employee should check with his/her personal insurance provider to determine what coverage, if any, would apply.
 Should the employee's liability coverage turn out to be inadequate, WHOI has coverage that will step in.

 Q. What should I do if I am driving one of the WHOI-owned vehicles and get in an accident?

-A. Please report the accident immediately to the Distribution Manager.
-You will be required to fill out an Automobile Accident Report Form.
+A. Please report the accident immediately to the Risk Managment Coordinator.
+You will be required to fill out an Accident Report Form.

 Q. What kind of insurance do we have for rental vehicles?

 A. Always choose to rent any vehicle using your Corporate Visa card.
 Using the Visa card activates the Visa Auto Rental Insurance (ARI) at no additional cost.
-If you are renting a truck or van (depending on the type of van), you should accept the optional insurance provided by the rental agency (please see below).
+If you are renting a truck or van (depending on the type of van), you should accept the optional insurance provided by the rental agency.
 If you are renting a passenger car, do not accept the optional insurance.

 NOTE: If you a renting a car in a foreign country, it is very important you check with the Visa Benefits Administrator (1-800-VISA-911) before you travel to make sure Visa ARI CDW will apply.

 A. trucks or vans may not be covered by the LDW (Loss Damage Waiver) on the Vidsa card.
 Only small to full size cars are definitely covered.
 If you are renting a truck or van, check witht he Visa Benefits Adminstrator before accepting the care rental company's collision damage waiver (CDW/LDW) option.